 Executive officers who are not selected by the Committee to participate in the Executive MIP during a particular fiscal year may earn annual incentive compensation under individualized cash bonus plans.
 At the beginning of each fiscal year, the Committee reviews and approves plans presented by the chief executive officer for the other executive officers.
+Annual incentives are entirely based on objective financial performance metrics at all levels of the organization.
+For fiscal 2006, the specific performance metrics used for determining annual incentives for Apogee officers were: (1) revenue and earnings per share at the corporate level, (2) revenue and earnings before taxes at the segment level, and (3) revenue and earnings before taxes at the business unit level.
+For each of the performance metrics there is a threshold, target and maximum performance level, which will be initially determined by management, recommended to the Committee for its consideration and approved (as modified, in its discretion) by the Committee annually.
+If the threshold performance level is achieved, 50% of the target award will be paid to the executive, and if the maximum performance level is achieved, 150% of the target award will be paid to the executive.
+For all performance levels between these levels, awards will be interpolated.

-Each plan contains specific financial objectives, such as business unit profitability, the profitability of Apogee as a whole, and return on invested capital, and may include specific objectives for business, organizational and personal development.
-For fiscal 2005, the specific financial goals set for Apogee officers were earnings per share and net sales.
-For fiscal 2005, the non-financial objectives set for Apogee officer with respect to his or her financial targets and non-financial performance objectives.
-The Committee 's policy is to pay a bonus to an executive officer only when the financial objectives.
-Exceeding all the targets for the annual financial objectives and meeting all the annual non-financial objectives usually provides the executive officer with the opportunity to earn total cash compensation (base salary and annual incentives) in the upper quartile of that paid by companies of similar size and complexity.
-For fiscal 2005, the range of bonus payments to executive officers under individualized cash bonus plans (excluding the payments to executives in lieu of issuance of stock options based on fiscal 2005 performance), as a percentage of base pay, ranged from 43% to 82%.
+The Committee then evaluates each executive officer with respect to his or her financial performance objectives.
+The Committee's policy is to pay a bonus to an executive officer only when at least one of the financial performance thresholds applicable to that executive officer has been met.
+Exceeding all the targets for the annual financial objectives usually provides the executive officer with the opportunity to earn total cash compensation (base salary and annual incentives) near the 75th percentile of that paid by companies of similar size and complexity.
+For fiscal 2006, the range of bonus payments to executive officers under individualized cash bonus plans, as a percentage of base pay, ranged from 9.4% to 54.0%.